-Course graduates join the ranks of hundreds of other Maine Master Naturalists who share a love of natural history and a desire to impart that information with the world.
+Course graduates join the ranks of over two hundred other Maine Master Naturalists who share a love of natural history and a desire to impart that information with the world.
 Below are some of the benefits of becoming a Maine Master Naturalist.

-MMNP offers workshops, seminars and forays exclusively for graduates on a range of topics.
-The board posts events periodically throughout the year.
-Past topics have included: seaweed, fungi, bryophytes, bog exploration, the night sky, alpine exploration, fish, and many more.
+Periodically through the year, MMNP offers workshops, seminars and forays exclusively for graduates on a range of topics.
+Past continuing ed events have studied seaweed, fungi, bryophytes, bogs, the night sky, butterflies, the alpine zone, fish, remote camera photography, and many more.

-Graduating students can participate in online forums for sharing natural history information and photos, asking questions, posting events, soliciting help, and mingling with fellow naturalists.
+Graduates can participate in online forums for sharing natural history information and photos, asking questions, posting events, soliciting help, and connecting with fellow naturalists.

 Graduates receive MMNP’s email newsletter, The Plethodon Log.